folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 8. (Optional) Enter **Active from** and **Active to** dates to indicate when the material covered by this agreement line was or is active in your collection.
 9. (Optional) To hide this information from your discovery layer, select the **Suppress from discovery** checkbox.
 If you don’t want this checkbox to appear, or you would like the checkbox to display on agreement line records, see [Settings > Agreements > Display settings]({{< ref "/settings_agreements.md#settings--agreements--display-settings" >}}) for more information.
 10. (Optional) To link the agreement line to a PO line, click **Add PO line**.
 See [Adding a purchase order line to an agreement line](#adding-a-purchase-order-line-to-an-agreement-line) for more information.
+11. To add multiple agreement lines at once, check the **Create another** checkbox and repeat steps 1-10.
-11. Click **Save & close**.
+12. Click **Save & close**.
 A confirmation message appears and the agreement line is saved.
-12. Repeat steps 1-11 as needed.

 ##### From the Agreement Line Edit screen